natalia-ponomarenko/github-user-search/README.md

 # React Github User Search
-This user-friendly project simplifies the process of exploring GitHub profiles by allowing users to input a specific username.
-Upon hitting the search button, the application seamlessly fetches the user's details, including their distinctive avatar, username, and captivating bio and link to the profile.
+This project simplifies the process of exploring GitHub profiles by allowing users to input a specific username.
+Upon hitting the search button, the application fetches the user's details, including their avatar, username, and captivating bio and link to the profile.
+Responsive for all types of devices.

-Even in cases where an entered username does not correspond to an existing GitHub user, the application remains user-focused and shows error.
+Even in case when an entered username does not correspond to an existing GitHub user, the application remains user-focused and shows an error.

 - [DEMO LINK](https://natalia-ponomarenko.github.io/github-user-search)